jaanos/gap-graphs/auto6.md

 Let `t` be the number of bits needed to represent `g` in binary.
 `n*t` bits.
 Encode each entry in the Schreier vector in bigendian order, substituting negative entries (at representatives) by zeros.

-If the group is trivial (i.e., `g` is zero), the Schreier vector is omitted.
+If the group is trivial or cyclic (i.e., `g` is zero or one), the Schreier vector is omitted, as it can be easily reconstructed.

 ## Example